Asymptotic Distribution of Constrained Nearly-Isotonic Graph Fused Lasso: Statement of the problem

-In our paper we extend the approach proposed in \citet{pastukhov2022fused}, and study asymptotic properties of the estimator.
-The motivation for the additional constraints on the sum of the components and on the range comes from estimation of distribution and smoothing of histograms.
+We extend the approach proposed by \citet{pastukhov2022fused} and investigate the asymptotic properties of the resulting estimator.
+To clarify the problem formulation and highlight the role and importance of the additional constraints, we provide the following illustrative examples, which are the standard examples in the subject of constraint inference cf. \cite{robertson1988order}.